vagabundor/modem-map/README.md

 # Satellite Network Modem Map

-Satellite Network Modem Map is a Golang application that displays satellite modems on a geo map.
+Satellite Network Modem Map is a Golang application that displays satellite modems of iDirect network on a geo map.
 The information about the modems is obtained from the NMS database.
 The application supports connecting to multiple NMS databases if multiple satellite hubs are present.

 ![Map](./docs/graphics/map.png)